zakkak/qa-ldap-login/README.md

 1. Add the qa-ldap-login directory with plugin files to the qa-plugin directory for your Q2A install.

-2. Edit copy ldap-config-example.php to ldap-config.php and edit to match your LDAP server settings.

-3. Insert the following line of code above the if statement near line 59 of qa-include/qa-page-login.php
+2. Insert the following line of code above the if statement near line 59 of qa-include/qa-page-login.php

 	require_once QA_INCLUDE_DIR.'../qa-plugin/qa-ldap-login/qa-ldap-process.php';

+3. Change the options for the plugin in the administrator interface.

 4. If your LDAP settings are configured correctly, that should be it!